Cocoanauts/Waves/README.md

 Waves is the easiest way to 'own' your favorite websites.

-Imagine being able to bend every website to your preferences?
+Imagine being able to bend every website to your preferences.
 Waves creates an .app of any website and gives a friendly and easy to use interface to modify and remove any element from the page.

 It also supports manual CSS and JavaScript injection.